AiPoweredCompany/meeting-assistant/rpi5-standalone-ap-setup.md

 ### Change the Wi-Fi channel:
 Edit `/etc/hostapd/hostapd.conf` and modify the `channel` parameter (1-11 for 2.4GHz)

+Note: Channel 1 is recommended for better compatibility with most devices

 ### Enable 5GHz (if supported by your hardware):
 Edit `/etc/hostapd/hostapd.conf` and change: